 Resources for Prospective Students

-Prospective applicants are strongly encouraged to contact the program director for information and assistance.
-The program director is Solimar Otero and she can be contacted at firstname.lastname@example.org .
+Prospective applicants are strongly encouraged to contact the interim program director for information and assistance.
+The interim program director is Dr. Dorota Heneghan, and she can be contacted at email@example.com.
 To apply all prospective students must use the online application form found on the LSU Graduate School website.
 The following link will lead you to the application portal gradapply.lsu.edu.
-To be considered for financial assistance, teaching assistantships, and research assistantships, applications must be received by January 1st.
+To be considered for financial assistance, teaching assistantships, and research assistantships, applications must be received by January 15th.

 An undergraduate major in language or literature is the normal prerequisite for graduate work in Comparative Literature.
 The undergraduate major should consist of not fewer than thirty semester hours in the major field.
 Applicants lacking this minimum, if accepted, may be required to add to their program of study a number of undergraduate hours in language and/or literature up to the difference between their undergraduate total of literature courses and the acceptable minimum.
 These courses will count toward a full academic load but will not count for graduate degree credit.
 Many students in the program have already received an M.A. in a national language and literature.
 Students accepted with the B.A. may obtain an M.A. at LSU in English, French Studies, Hispanic Studies, or Philosophy and Religious Studies.
 Students accepted in the MFA program in Creative Writing at LSU who have competency in the requisite number of foreign languages can pursue a Ph.D. in Comparative Literature by completing the required courses for the degree.